 Adjunct Faculty-Education (Montgomery County)

 Franklin University has an opening for a part-time adjunct faculty member in our School of Education.
-The initial assignment will be to serve as a Clinical Supervisor for students doing their student teaching beginning January 16, 2023, in Montgomery County, Ohio for primary aged children (P-5).
+The initial assignment will be to serve as a Clinical Supervisor for students doing their student teaching beginning January 22, 2024, in Montgomery County, Ohio for middle school aged children in Mathematics and Science.